apache/flink/docs/content/docs/dev/configuration/overview.md

 {{< /tab >}}
 {{< tab "Gradle" >}}
-You can create a project with a Gradle build script or use the provided quickstart bash script.
+You can create an empty project, where you are required to create the `src/main/java` and `src/main/resources` directories manually and start writing some class(es) in that, with the use of the following Gradle build script or instead use the provided quickstart bash script to get a completely functional startup project.

 ### Gradle build script